GUIDE 2025

 Connect with Professionals

 As an engineer, you already have connections with writers and other software developers, so you don’t need to do as much networking.
-But, it’s never a bad idea to meet new people, especially when starting a new career.

 A quick search on community websites such as Reddit will connect you with writers who enjoy writing technical documentation as much as you do.
 More importantly, you can find technical writers from different industry fields.

-Another great professional resource is LinkedIn.
+Another great resource is LinkedIn.
 You might already have a LinkedIn profile, making online networking much more effortless.

 Create a Tech Writing Resume